 Blue Jays are naturally forest birds, and large trees provide them shelter and places to nest.
 If you are not lucky enough to live near the woods, then I’d recommend planting some native trees and shrubs in your backyard.

 Planting oak or beech trees is a great way to attract Blue Jays.

-This is because acorns and beechnuts are an essential part of a jays diet.
-And in my opinion, both of these tree’s are also beautiful additions to any landscape.
+This is because acorns and beechnuts are an essential part of their diet.
+And in my opinion, both of these trees are also beautiful additions to any landscape.

 Strategy #4: Provide water all year long!

-Lots of people hang up bird feeders in their backyard.
-But for varying reasons, not many people decide to provide water for birds in a heated bird bath.
+Lots of people hang up bird feeders in their yards.
+But for varying reasons, not many people decide to provide water for birds in a bird bath.
 And those that do typically don’t keep the water fresh or clean.

 This is unfortunate. 🙁